 Alzheimer’s and dementia aren’t the same thing

-Though many people use the words Alzheimer’s and dementia interchangeably, they’re not the same thing.
+Many people use the words Alzheimer’s and dementia interchangeably, but it’s important to know that they’re not the same thing.

 Dementia is a syndrome, which is a group of symptoms that relate to a specific disorder or disease.
 It’s not a disease in itself.

 Alzheimer’s disease is a form of dementia.
 It’s the most common type and accounts for 60 – 80% of all dementia cases.

 However, not all dementia is caused by Alzheimer’s.
 Aside from Alzheimer’s, there are 8 major types of dementia.

 Learning about the difference between Alzheimer’s and dementia is important because it helps you make more informed care decisions and find effective ways to manage symptoms.

 We explain what dementia is, what Alzheimer’s disease is, and the differences between symptoms for Alzheimer’s vs. dementia.

 What is dementia?

 Dementia is an overall term for a wide range of symptoms associated with a decline in memory, reasoning, and cognitive skills.